Top

 Alizadeh Ehsan Osaka University SANKEN Master Student

-Naohiro Kida Osaka University SANKEN Bachelor Student
+Naohiro Kida Osaka University SANKEN Master Student

 R&D Themes 3: Development of Isotopically Controlled Si/SiGe Substrate Technology